amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 An investigation of the interrogative pronominal roots turns out to be complementary to the investigation of the first, second and the third person pronominal roots.
-There is not much conflict amongst the views of scholars regarding the interrogative pronominal roots and where conflicts exist, they are easily resolved in the light of the discussion on the first-person pronominal root.
+There is not much conflict amongst the views of scholars regarding the interrogative pronominal roots and where conflicts exist, they are easily resolved in light of the discussion on the first-person pronominal root.
 So, let us briefly see the main points about the interrogative pronouns mentioned in the "Introduction and Context" and proceed to resolve any conflicts that might be there.